edsonencinas/daphile/README.md

 ![requirements](https://github.com/user-attachments/assets/8a75dbf7-70ec-4c2b-a21f-0ef9d2d3609d)

 -	An **old laptop** with decent hardware. (at least 2GB RAM, a stable network connection).
 -	A **USB DAC** (Digital-to-Analog Converter) for high-quality audio output.
-I will be using SMSL PS100, cheap but sounds good. (optional but recommended).
+I will be using SMSL PS100, cheap but sounds good.
 -	A **USB drive** or **SD card**.
 -	**Internet connection** for downloading necessary software.
 -	Basic familiarity with BIOS/UEFI settings and network configuration.